Key takeaways

 Commitment to training

-The last thing you want at your property is for staff to become complacent or feel unprepared to do the job at hand.
-But you can prevent this by establishing robust training procedures.
+The last thing you want at your property is for staff to become complacent or feel unprepared for the job.
+However, you can prevent this by establishing robust property management training procedures.

 After all, successful property management training is a cornerstone of staff retention.
 However, training isn’t just for new hires.
 Instead, commit yourself and your entire staff to consistently training and strengthening your knowledge of multifamily trends.